Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Against the Rams, Aiyuk has averaged 48.3 receiving yards per game in his three career matchups, 0.2 fewer than his over/under for Sunday's game.
+- In his three matchups against the Rams, Aiyuk's 48.3 receiving yards average is 0.8 more than his over/under for Sunday's game (47.5).

-- In three matchups, Aiyuk has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.
+- In three matchups, Aiyuk has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Rams.

-- The Rams have the NFL's 24th-ranked pass defense this season, yielding 263.3 yards per game through the air.

-- The Rams have given up 17 touchdowns through the air (1.0 per game).
-They are second in the league in that category.

 Recent Performances